anoopkcn/zenv/README.md

 Python Priority List (for 'zenv setup' without '--python' flag): zenv attempts to find a Python interpreter in the following order:
   1. HPC module-provided Python (if HPC environment modules are loaded).
-  2. 'fallback_python' path explicitly configured in 'zenv.json'.
+  2. Path explicitly specified by the 'fallback_python' key in zenv.json.
   3. zenv-pinned Python (set via 'zenv python use <version>').
-  4. System 'python3'.
+  4. System Python.
-  5. System 'python'.
-  Use 'zenv setup <name> --python' to use only the pinned version (item 3).
+  Use 'zenv setup <name> --python' to use only the pinned version.
 ```

 ## Issues